gauravjain312/TendableProject/README.md

 Assignment for Tendable Tech Challenge by Gaurav Jain (gauravjain.testing@gmail.com)

 ## Software & Tools
-1. IntelliJ Community Edition 2024.2.1
+1. IntelliJ Community Edition 2024.2.1 for Windows 11
 2. Chrome v131.0.6778.86.
 Driver is included with code
 3. Edge v131.0.2903.70.
 Driver is included with code